How to Navigate Restaurants With Latex Allergy

 The frenzied pace of working in a diner, bistro or gastropub requires every member of the restaurant team – from hostess, executive chef, manager, line cook and server – to be familiar with food and latex allergies, and to work together to ensure food service is safe.

-Visit the American Latex Allergy Association (ALAA) website at www.latexallergyresources.org to download a poster and fact sheet on hidden latex allergy dangers in restaurants, grocery stores and food service.
+Visit the Allergy & Asthma Network’s Latex Allergy Toolbox web page to download a poster and fact sheet on hidden latex allergy dangers in restaurants, grocery stores and food service.

 Michael Zacharisen, MD, FACAAI, is a board-certified allergist with Family Allergy & Asthma Care of Montana in Bozeman, Montana.